matth200/robot_project/README.md

 It will load the neural_network trained on your computer on your robot !<br/>

+I changed the machine_learning library on the arduino to keep all the values of the neural network<br/>
+in the script storage, otherelse it would have be complicated to store all the data of the neural network (2500bytes=> ~2,5Kb) inside the live memory (ram which is small)<br/>

 <h3>Graph of the evolution</h3>

 There is a program <mark>display_stat.py</mark><br/>